Florence is in the heart of Tuscany, a region of beautiful landscapes, mountains and rugged coastlines of Italy.

 Florance was declared a World Heritage Site by UNESCO in 1982, and it has been described by Forbes as “one of the most beautiful cities in the world”.

-For gay rights in Italy, please see our Essential Guide to Gay Rome page.
+For gay rights in Italy, please see our Gay Rome City Guide page.

 Florence has a relatively small, friendly, laid-back gay scene.
-Florentines are generally very welcoming to tourists – gay and straight.
+Florentines are generally very welcoming to tourists, gay and straight.
+Florence has no specific gay area, but the city is compact enough to walk from one venue to another.

 Many gay Italians are happy to be entirely open about their sexuality.
 Signs of affection are common between both gay and heterosexual men when they greet each other.
 Be considerate and don’t touch below the waistline in public, as this is deemed inappropriate.

-Entrance to cruise clubs and saunas requires an Anddos Club card which you can get from any participating venue.
+Entrance to most cruise clubs and saunas requires an ANDDOS Club card.
+You can get purchase the card from any participating venue.
+Photo ID is required to buy the card which is valid for 3 months.

 Tickets for both bus and train can be purchased in the arrivals hall.
 Neither of these services operate late at night, and the taxi alternative won’t be cheap in Italy.